kruschid/angular-pintura/README.md

 #### scalingDisabled (boolean)
 Use `scalingDisabled` to hide/disable your control elements when scaling is not possible.
 Since *angular-pintura* was made to zoom and pan images it has a `minScale` and `maxScale` properties.
 While the second can be set by the corresponding attribute (`min-scale`, see above) the first is beeing set automatically everytime the view-container is being resized or a new image loaded.
 In state of current scaling is equal to `minScale` the image fits the view bounds.
 But in case of a small image, an image smaller than view bounds, the image is beeing centered within the view because its ugly and usually makes no sense to scale up small images.
 In this case `minScale` has the value of `1`, the original image size.
 Additionally if the `maxScale` has been set to the same value it is not possible to change the image scaling and also no need to show scaling controls.

+## Grunt commands

+**You have to run `npm install` before you use the following commands.**

+  * `grunt build` installs bower dependencies and transpiles all sources.
+You need to run this before you start developing in watch-mode.
+  * `grunt` runs a webserver on http://localhost:8000, detects changed sourcefiles autmoatically and reloads the browser.